Emergency Rent Assistance Program - Learn More →

 Anthony & Evelyn Carfango Von & Jane George

-Catholic Charities welcomes the homeless and near-homeless with a warm meal and a spirit of fellowship in its two soup kitchens – in Allentown and Pottsville.
+Catholic Charities welcomes the homeless and near-homeless at its two soup kitchens – in Allentown and Pottsville.

 Rob Nicolella, Executive Director of Catholic Charities, is the co-chairperson of this homelessness commission.
 He has worked for the agency for nearly 20 years and has seen how difficult it is to keep up with the need.

-If you are able, please make a gift right now by clicking the DONATE button below to help us continue programs and services to not only help the homeless, but to prevent homelessness in the first place.
+Thank you for helping to continue these services.
+Your support helps us continue programs and services to not only help the homeless, but to prevent homelessness in the first place.

 We can ONLY do this together.
 May God bless you for your compassion.